-This course provides an introduction to accounting procedures and practices.
-Students will explore the relationship between business and accounting, and how to analyze business transactions.
-The course will also explain how the accounting cycle operates and the differences between accrual and cash basis accounting.
+accounting.
 It will also explain how to determine different methods of inventory and asset valuation, and it will elucidate the importance of earnings and corporate governance.
-Prerequisites: BU-503 and BU-502
+Prerequisites: None

 BU-502 Applied Business Research and Communication Skills

 This course provides an introduction to graduate business studies focusing on the applied business research and communication skills necessary to be successful in both an academic MBA program and the current economic environment and workplace.
 It covers information literacy, research and research methodologies, oral and written communication skills as well as critical thinking, problem solving and decision-making paradigms.
 As designed, the course will familiarize students with the tools necessary for the successful presentation of theories and concepts as they apply to real world managerial scenarios including business decision-making.